When you get a Green Card, it will be valid for 10 years. After 10 years you will have an expired Green Card and will need a new one.

-The I-90 form has the instructions on how to complete it.
+You should fill in the form I-90 which also has instructions on how to complete it.
 You must follow these instructions because mistakes will lead USCIS to deny your application.
-For example,you must choose the correct reason why you are applying for renewal of the Green Card.
+For example, you must choose the correct reason why you are applying for renewal of the Green Card.
 There are 17 listed reasons so you have to choose the correct ones.
 The reason you choose will tell you which documents you have to submit.

-Many people wonder how much it costs to renew a Green Card.
+The current Green Card renewal fee is $540.
 The cost is set by USCIS and before you submit your documents, you must pay the Green Card renewal fees listed.
 The first fee is the Form I-90 fee which is $455 and the biometrics service fee (if applicable) is $85.

 Submit supporting and required documents

 When you choose a reason for renewal, the instructions in the Form I-90 will list the documents you have to submit.

 If you are renewing the card, you must provide only a copy of your current Green Card.

 If you are replacing the Green Card it, you must attach:

 - a copy of the stolen or damaged card.